HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-01-transactions.md

     <div class="col-md-9">
         <h5 class="intro-article-title">State- and Payment Channels</h5>
         <p class="mb-1">
-            Blockchains are very secure, but not very efficient or fast.
+            Blockchains are highly secure, but not very efficient.
 In order to facilitate widespread adoption of cryptocurrencies as a payment method, different scaling solutions are being worked on.
-A very promising approach is posed by second-layer solutions using a technology called state- and payment channels.
-We take a look at how this technolopgy works in our last article of this chapter
+A promising approach is posed by second-layer solutions using state- and payment channels.
+We take a look at how they work in this article.
         </p>
         <p class="mb-0">
             <a class="font-weight-bold" href="{{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %}">Read Article</a>